trosendal/gitcheckout/README.md

 However the differences are not apparent because git doesn't know what to do with the .dta format.
 Using git2r you can quickly checkout the old version of the file and compare it to the new using the the foreign library.

-This is just sudocode as git2r does not have a 'checkout' function yet.
+examine_diffs.r is just sudocode as git2r does not have a 'checkout' function yet.